66daysofdata/Resources/Data Science/README.md

     - Scala
     - Julia

-Note: For now the majority of resources will be in the python language but others languages such as R will come soon 😀🤞
+Note: For now the majority of resources will be in the python language but others languages such as R will come soon.
+As well as, you don't need to learn all just pick one technology or skill.
+Usually, the most popular will be the one labeled as recommeded.
+But, feel free to choose the most convenient for you. 😀🤞

 - An understanding of:
     - Data Structures and Algorithms